 - 1. Expenditures for repairs, maintenance or replacement of component parts which do not extend the unit's original life or increase the net book value.
-Examples of these include carpet installations, paint and patching of walls, and pothole repairs - 2.
-Expenditures for moving partitions in an existing building or renovations that do not add value to the buildings. - 3.
+Examples of these include carpet installations, paint and patching of walls, and pothole repairs. - 2.
+Expenditures for moving partitions in an existing building or renovations that do not add value to the buildings that are not part of an overall renovation. - 3.
 Expenditures incurred in connection with the rearrangement, transfer or moving of capitalized items from one University location to another. - 4.
 Expenditures made to maintain fixed assets in normal operating condition and/or to restore fixed assets to normal operating condition.